-Sometimes, when you are using SightCall for the first time in Google Chrome or Microsoft Edge, you might not be able to visualize the remote video (but you should be able to hear the guest user, as long as the microphone is on).
-If that is the case then follow the instructions below:
+Sometimes, when you are using SightCall for the first time in Google Chrome or Microsoft Edge, or after a browser update, you might not be able to visualize the remote video (but you should be able to hear the guest user, as long as their microphone is on).

 1. Update Chrome or Edge